Tanya Preminger: Biography

 Tanya Preminger Novozilova was born in Taganrog, Russia.
 Her father was Nikolay Novozilov, a scientist and winner of the Lenin award, and her mother was Inna Prochaska, an engineer and a lecturer at the Frunze Military Academy in Moscow.

 Tanya earned a Master of Arts (M.A.) degree from the Surikov Academy of Fine Arts, Moscow, Russia.

 She married Osip Preminger, and the couple has 4 daughters.
 Since 1972 she lives, works and teaches in Israel.

 Preminger works mainly in natural materials.
-Her early sculptures were done from clay, wood, and stone, and later she begun including earth, grass, water, snow and other materials.
+Her early sculptures were done from clay, wood, and stone, and later she began including earth, grass, water, snow and other materials.

 Tanya has presented dozens of solo exhibitions in Israel in various venues, including : The Negev Museum, Open Museum Omer, Ramat Gan Museum, Herzliya Museum of Contemporary Art, Lutshansky Museum, Painters and Sculptors Association Gallery, Tova Osman Gallery, Jerusalem Artists House, and Efrat Gallery.

 Preminger has participated in over 240 symposiums, competitions and group exhibitions worldwide.

 Her monumental works and environmental projects are installed in more than 38 countries around the world.

 In 2008 Preminger founded the “Green Gallery”- an open-air gallery for Land Art in Arsuf Kedem, Israel.